 “Don’t let her wash,” I tell her father.
 “I have no power over her if she’s washed.
 I’ll come back tomorrow.”

 Tomorrow comes and I still can’t get at her.
 She’s wept on her hands, and her hands are washed.
 “Cut off her hands,” I tell her father.
-He recoils.
+He refuses.
 I repeat.
 “Cut off her hands or I’ll take you myself.”
-He’s terrified.
-He’ll comply.
+I know he’ll do it now.
+He’s terrified, the coward.

 The Devil Rebuffed in The Girl Without Hands, Grimms.
 Illustration (with permission) by Alexis Gurst.